 What to Highlight in a Marketing Intern Resume

-The cutthroat industry of marketing has an oversupply of candidates, which means you will be going head to head with other freshers, as well as candidates who have experience already but will to take a pay cut to either get back into the field or remain in the industry.
+The cutthroat industry of marketing has an oversupply of candidates, which means you will be going head-to-head with other freshers, as well as candidates who have experience already but will to take a pay cut to either get back into the field or remain in the industry.
 Thousands of students apply for Marketing Intern roles every year, and it is easy for a resume to fall through the cracks of screening and shortlisting.
 To prevent this from happening to your resume, it is important to take stock of specific points to highlight in your Marketing Intern resume that will grab the attention of hiring managers and recruiters instantly, and get you that interview invitation.

 First and foremost, be clear about the sub-industry of marketing you have gained experience in, whether formal, informal, temporary or vocational employment.
 Marketing Intern roles are available in Advertising, Branding, Product Management, Traditional Marketing (Print, Television, Radio), Social Media Marketing, and Public Relations.
-Also, provide information regarding the type of employment sectors, for example, did you work for a governmental organization, an NGO, perhaps an SME or a Fortune 500 enterprise?
+Also, provide information regarding the types of employment sectors, for example, did you work for a governmental organization, an NGO, perhaps an SME or a Fortune 500 enterprise?
 Use sic codes to categorize them by the industry, for example, Construction, Mining, Retail, Banking, Insurance, and Manufacturing.

 Next, remind the reader about your course of study and the theoretical knowledge you have gained in your major and minor subjects.
 You may also give details about projects completed during the duration of your studies for example creating a marketing plan for a small bakery or being part of a brand strategy effort for a large banking group.
 Marketing students are tasked with numerous projects during their degree’s so have a field day here, especially if your resume is on the thin side (stick to a total resume length of 2 pages max).